grz0zrg/fsynth/README.md

 This is a web. spectral synthesizer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).

-Fragment can also be used for live coding visuals, they can be synchronized to sounds by using the MIDI capabilities :)
+Fragment can also be used for live coding visuals, they can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound

 ## Feature list:

  * Full-blown additive synthesizer powered by WebAudio oscillators, a wavetable OR a native program written in C (fastest)
  * Live coding/JIT compilation of shader code
  * Real-time, collaborative app.
- * Stereophonic
+ * Stereophonic or monaural
  * Polyphonic
  * Multitimbral
  * Aliasing free